theblackcat102/theblackcat102.github.io/_posts/2023-06-22-short-writeup-on-unpopular-opinions-on-ai.md

 1. What's the valuable part in this LLM trend?

-2. Seeing the LLM from the founder and investor perspective
+2. Some predictions by the speaker : context and embedding

-3. Some predictions by the speaker
+3. Gap widens between user needs and technical alignment

 These are also some of the questions I have been asking myself since the start of chatGPT phase